deitch/activator/README.md

 ###### find a user
 **Required**

-    user.find(login,callback);
+    user.find(id,callback);

 Where:

-* `login`: string with which the user logs in. activator doesn't care if it is an email address, a user ID, or the colour of their parrot. `user.find()` should be able to find a user based on it.
+* `id`: string with which the user can be identified to your system. activator doesn't care if it is an email address, a user ID, or the colour of their parrot. `user.find()` should be able to find a user based on it.
+Where activator takes this string from depends on the part of the request:
+    * `createActivate()`: From the `request` as `req.activator.id` or, if not found, `req.user.id`
+    * Everywhere else: From the `request` as the parameter user, i.e. `req.param("user")`.
 * `callback`: the callback function that `user.find()` should call when complete.
 Has the signature `callback(err,data)`.
 If there is an error, `data` should be `null` or `undefined`; if there is no error but no users found, both `err` *and* `data` **must** be `null` (not `undefined`).
 If an object is found, then `data` **must** be a single JavaScript object.
 The `data` object should have:
     - a property containing the user id.
 By default, it is named `id`, but you can override it with `config.id`.
     - a property containing the email address.
 By default, it is named `email`, but you can override it with `config.emailProperty`.